danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 --output_folder sqlserver
 ```

-## Connector Output:
+### Connector Output:
-The connector generates a metadata extract file in JSONL format as described [in the documentation](https://cloud.google.com/dataplex/docs/import-metadata#metadata-import-file).
-A sample output from the SQL Server connector can be found [here](sample/sqlserver_output_sample.jsonl)
+The connector generates a metadata extract file in JSONL format as described [in the documentation](https://cloud.google.com/dataplex/docs/import-metadata#metadata-import-file) and stores the file in the local 'output' directory within the connector, as well as uploading it to a Google Cloud Storage bucket as specified in --output_bucket and --output_folder (unless in --local-output_only mode)

+A sample output from the SQL Server connector can be found [here](sample/sqlserver_output_sample.jsonl).

-## Manually running a metadata import into BigQuery Universal Catalog
+## Importing metadata into BigQuery Universal Catalog

 To manually import a metadata import file into BigQuery Universal Catalog, see the [documetation](https://cloud.google.com/dataplex/docs/import-metadata#import-metadata) for full instructions about calling the API.
-The [samples](/samples) directory contains a sample metadata import file and request file for callng the API.
+The [samples](/samples) directory contains a sample metadata file and request file you can use to import into the catalog.

-You can also use the Google Workflows and proivded YAML file to create an end-to-end integration which extracts metadata and imports it on a regular schedule.
+See below for the section on using Google Workflows to create an end-to-end integration which both extracts metadata and imports it on a regular schedule.

 ## Build a container and run the connector using Dataproc Serverless